hthuwal/sign-language-character-recognition/README.md

 ```
 python predict.py
 ```
-The output will be a image and its prediction.
+The output will be the image and its prediction.

 ![](CNN/Example%20Predictions/2.png)